EleanaPol/mlagents-playground/README.md

 -```mlagents_play_env``` *is the name of the virtual environment*
 -```python=3.8``` *specifies the version of python this environment will run with*

-3. Activate the virtual environment by running
+3. Activate the virtual environment by running:
  ```bash
  conda activate mlagents_play_env
  ```